dctime/signals/issues.md

 Cannot type anything to the editbox (1)

-Not checking inputs and sending inputs to the entity
+Not checking inputs and sending inputs to the entity (2)

+### 2025.5.1

+Signal Block needs to update wires which is connected

+Higher Signal Values should dominate Low Signal Values in wire networks